 All of the history faculty members at Georgia Southern University have earned the highest degrees in their fields.
 The department has an impressive 26 professorships as well as lecturers with diverse fields of expertise.
 The average class size is 24 students, ensuring that students receive one-on-one attention and develop strong working relationships with faculty.

-Areas of expertise include ancient Greek and Roman, U.S. Colonial, modern European, Environmental, Maritime history, Maritime archaeology, Digital History, Public History Medieval Europe, Byzantium, Middle East, Latin-American, East Asian, and African history, religious history, as well as gender studies American Constitutional and Legal History and African American history.
+Areas of expertise include ancient Greek and Roman, U.S. Colonial, modern European, Environmental, Maritime history, Maritime archaeology, Digital History, Public History Medieval Europe, Byzantium, Middle East, Latin-American, East Asian, African history, Religious history, as well as Gender studies, American Constitutional and Legal History, and African American history.